Crystal momentum: Lattice symmetry origins

 or that an electron in a lattice, which can be modeled as a single particle wave function $\psi(\mathbf{x})$, finds its stationary state solutions in the form of a plane wave multiplied by a periodic function $u(\mathbf{x})$.
 The theorem arises as a direct consequence of the aforementioned fact that the lattice symmetry translation operator commutes with the system's Hamiltonian.

 One of the notable aspects of Bloch's theorem is that it shows directly that steady state solutions may be identified with a wave vector $\mathbf{k}$, meaning that this quantum number remains a constant of motion.
-Crystal momentum is then conventionally defined by multiplying this wave vector by Planck's constant:
+Crystal momentum is then conventionally defined by multiplying this wave vector by the Planck constant: